ESA-APEx/apex_algorithms/algorithm_catalog/vito/worldcover_statistics/openeo_udp/README.md

 The European Space Agency (ESA) WorldCover 10 m 2021 product provides a global land cover map for 2021 at 10 m resolution based on Sentinel-1 and Sentinel-2 data.
 The WorldCover product comes with 11 land cover classes, aligned with UN-FAO's Land Cover Classification System, and has been generated in the framework of the ESA WorldCover project.

+## Performance

+The cost of an example run using 3 medium sized areas spread across Europe was 6 platform credits, it finished in under 4 minutes total runtime.
+Performance characteristics may differ depending on the type of polygon inputs, for instance, a single large area versus many small areas.
+Hence it is advised to perform tests based on your desired geometry.